>

 Sam Henry’s Songs of the People

 Horton Barker of Chilhowie, Virginia, sang Pretty Sally to Maud Karpeles in September 1950.
-This recording was included in 2017 on the Musical Traditions anthology of historic recordings og Appalachian singers and musicians, When Cecil Left the Mountains.
+This recording was included in 2017 on the Musical Traditions anthology of historic recordings of Appalachian singers and musicians, When Cecil Left the Mountains.
 Mike Yates and Rod Stradling noted in the accompanying booklet:

 Often linked (erroneously!) to the Child ballad The Brown Girl (Child 295), this is actually a version of the 19th century broadside Sally and her True Love Billy.
 In so many folksongs we find that parted lovers return and find love again.
 But this is not the case here and the callousness of thestory line comes as something of a shock to the listener.
 For some reason or other the song has turned up repeatedly in the Appalachians.

-Cecil Sharp collected The Sailor from Dover in 1909 from Mrs Lucy Durston, Bridgwater, Somerset. and Ralph Vaughan Williams and A.L.
+Cecil Sharp collected The Sailor From Dover in 1909 from Mrs Lucy Durston, Bridgwater, Somerset. and Ralph Vaughan Williams and A.L.
 Lloyd published it in The Penguin Book of English Folk Songs.

 A.L.
-Lloyd recorded The Sailor from Dover in 1956 for his and Ewan MacColl’s project The English and Scottish Popular Ballads, Volume III and in 1960 for his album A Selection From the Penguin Book of English Folk Songs.
+Lloyd recorded The Sailor From Dover in 1956 for his and Ewan MacColl’s project The English and Scottish Popular Ballads, Volume III and in 1960 for his album A Selection From the Penguin Book of English Folk Songs.
 Like all tracks from the latter LP it was reissued in 2003 on the CD England & Her Traditional Songs.
 Lloyd noted:

 An old ballad [The Brown Girl (Roud 180; Child 295) - ed.], seldom met with now, tells of a dark girl whose sweetheart sends words that he cannot fancy her “because she is brown”.
 Later he falls dangerously ill, and begs her to come to him.
 At the bedside, like Barbara Allen, she mocks him.
 Mysteriously, she strokes his breast with a white wand to give him peace, but says she can never forgive him, and that she’ll gleefully dance on his grave.
 Writers of broadside ballads seemed to feel this subtle story might not appeal to their customers, so they changed the situation to one in which a snobbish girl slights a sailor, and it is the honest seaman who finally looks forward to dancing on her grave.
 Evidently the pot-poets understood their market, for the sailor version has survived far better than the brown girl set.
 Sharp obtained the song from Mrs. Durston of Bridgwater, Somerset.